firebase/firebase-tools/src/frameworks/docs/sveltekit.md

 # Integrate SvelteKit

-Using the Firebase CLI, you can deploy your SvelteKit Web apps to Firebase and serve them with Firebase Hosting.
+Using the Firebase CLI, you can deploy your SvelteKit apps to Firebase and serve them with Firebase Hosting.
 The CLI respects your SvelteKit settings and translates them to Firebase settings with zero or minimal extra configuration on your part.
 If your app includes dynamic server-side logic, the CLI deploys that